cisco-sso/git-migration/README.md

+### `interactive_migrate.py` - migrate selected repositories from one project (RECOMMENDED)

+After this, to have a good interactive experience, you can run `python interactive_migrate.py` to choose migration location, cherrypick the repositories to migrate, migrate repositories with open PRs and assign repositories to different teams as and when you migrate.
+You can migrate just one repo, or a subset of repos, or all repos of your project with this script.

+------

 ### `migrate.py` - migrate all repositories from one project

-After this, you can run `python migrate.py YOUR_PROJECT_KEY` to migrate the all repositories in the project over to the github account.
+Alternatively, you can run `python migrate.py YOUR_PROJECT_KEY` to migrate the all repositories in the project over to the github account.

 The Project Key can be found in the *<u>BitBucket Dashboard > Projects</u>* Tab.

 **Migrating to ***REMOVED*** org:** By default, repositories are migrated to your personal GitHub Enterprise account, pass the `--***REMOVED***` or `-c` flag while running the script to migrate repositories to the ***REMOVED*** Organization instead.

-------

-### `interactive_migrate.py` - migrate selected repositories from one project

-Alternatively, to have a better interactive experience, you can run `python interactive_migrate.py` to choose migration location and cherrypick the repositories to migrate.
-You can migrate just one repo, or a subset of repos,  or all repos of your project with this script.

 ------